Mini Israel: The models

 The models are made of polyurethane or similar polymeric materials, and small stones.
 They were painted with waterproof paint for resistance to weather conditions.
-Many of the models include kinetic moving parts such as trains, planes, a soccer game, heavy equipment, boats, etc.
+Many of the models originally included kinetic moving parts such as trains, planes, a soccer game, heavy equipment & boats.
+Over the years the exhibits have fallen into disrepair.
+The kinetic features have not been functional for many years and many of the static models are in poor shape.

 Mass grave

 On the grounds of the park is the unmarked mass grave of about 80 Egyptian commandos who were killed nearby during the 1967 Six-Day War.
-The commanders included 25 who burnt to death in a wild fire.
+The commanders included 25 who were burnt to death in a wild fire.
 An attempt to publish this information in the 1990s was forbidden by the military censor, but the suppression order was lifted in 2022.
+After publication in Israeli newspapers, Yedioth Ahronoth and Haaretz, Egyptian president Abdel Fattah al-Sisi raised the issue with Israeli prime minister Yair Lapid, who directed his military secretary, "to examine the issue in-depth and to update Egyptian officials".